hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_chipseq_quality_assessment.md

 - COL10: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
 - COL11: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)

-> **NOTE:** The most important metrics we are interested in are the values in columns 9 through 12, however these numbers are computed from values in the other columns so they are important nonetheless.
+> **NOTE:** The most important metrics we are interested in are the values in columns 9 through 12, however these numbers are computed from values in the other columns.

 #### Cross-correlation plots